AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

 >[!TAB Classic Editor]

-Edit mode in the Classic Editor:
+This view displays how the content is rendered in the Classic Editor

 ![](images/edit-mode.png){align="left"}

 >[!TAB Editor 2.0 ]

-Edit mode in the Editor 2.0:
+This view displays how the content is rendered in Editor 2.0

 ![](images/edit-mode-editor-2-0.png){align="left"}